-- 19.1 Licensees should have in place systems that enable a customer to request to be excluded from accessing the licensees' gaming facilities for any period of time or permanently. - 19.2 Requests for exclusion should be recorded and implemented as soon as practicable. - 19.3 Licensees' description of its exclusion procedures should be readily accessible and clearly communicated on or from the Responsible Gaming pages. - 19.4 The customer's request for self-exclusion should be implemented consistently across all brands and products under the control of the licensee. - 19.5 Where a customer requests access control the licence holder should ensure that: - As soon as reasonably practicable following licensees' processing of the request, no new bets or deposits are accepted from that customer, until such time as the control has expired or been removed; - During the exclusion period, the customer is not prevented from withdrawing any or all of their cleared account balance; and, - Where 'permanent' self-exclusion is selected, the licensee should ensure that the customer's account balance is remitted to the customer. - 19.6 In the event of six months or more exclusion, where the customer is identified as wishing to resume gaming after the conclusion of the exclusion period, the excluded customer should be invited to confirm to the licensee via a documented process that they wish to return from the exclusion before their account or the facility is re-instated. - 19.7 Licensees may decide to exclude a customer for the reasons set out below ("operator discretionary imposed exclusion"), in which case a record should be kept of the assessment and decision made and any account balance remitted to the customer.
-Reasons for operator discretionary imposed exclusion: - There's a suspicion that a participant customer is cheating or colluding with other participants. - The participant has behaved improperly. - The participant is showing signs of problem gaming, in which instance licensees should intervene and direct the participant to problem gaming management tools, and their problem gaming page to help mitigate the risk of problem gaming as a first step before excluding the participant from gaming.
+- 19.1.
+Licensees must have in place systems that enable a customer to request to be excluded from accessing the licensees' gaming facilities for any period of time or permanently. - 19.2.
+Requests for exclusion should be recorded and implemented as soon as practicable. - 19.3.
+Licensees' description of its exclusion procedures should be readily accessible and clearly communicated on or from the Responsible Gaming pages. - 19.4.
+The customer's request for self-exclusion should be implemented consistently across all brands and products under the control of the licensee. - 19.5.
+Where a customer requests access control the license holder should ensure that: - As soon as reasonably practicable following licensees' processing of the request, no new bets or deposits are accepted from that customer, until such time as the control has expired or been removed; - During the exclusion period, the customer is not prevented from withdrawing any or all of their cleared account balance; and, - Where 'permanent' self-exclusion is selected, the licensee should ensure that the customer's account balance is remitted to the customer. - 19.6.
+In the event of six months or more exclusion, where the customer is identified as wishing to resume gaming after the conclusion of the exclusion period, the excluded customer should be invited to confirm to the licensee via a documented process that they wish to return from the exclusion before their account or the facility is re-instated. - 19.7.
+Licensees may decide to exclude a customer for the reasons set out below ("operator discretionary imposed exclusion"), in which case a record should be kept of the assessment and decision made and any account balance remitted to the customer.
+Reasons for operator discretionary imposed exclusion: - There's a suspicion that a participant customer is cheating or colluding with other participants. - The participant has behaved improperly.

-- The participant appears to be under the influence of alcohol or narcotics. - 19.8 Licensee must exclude a customer for the reasons set out below ("operator mandatory imposed exclusion") in which case a record should be kept of the assessment and decision.
-Reasons for operator mandatory imposed exclusion: - There is clear evidence that a participant customer is cheating or colluding with other participants. - The participant is exhibiting threatening behaviour. - The participant is proven to be an uncontrollable problem gambler. - The participant is known to be under the influence of alcohol or narcotics. - The participant is shown to be under the age of 18, at which time their balance must be returned to them. - 19.9 Licensees should take all reasonable steps to prevent their own marketing material being sent to customers who are subject to operator or customer-imposed exclusion. - 19.10 Where a self-excluded customer is able to breach the exclusion system and is subsequently detected, the reimbursement of deposits is at the licensees' discretion and should take into account the history of the customer.
-Breaches to self-exclusion should not be incentivised by the automatic reimbursement of deposits or the payment of winnings. - 19.11 Licensees must report details of self excluded customers (including operator discretionary imposed exclusion) to Commission within 24 hours of it becoming effective.
-Commission shall consolidate these reports across all licensees and shall notify licensees of the consolidated list of self-excluded persons.
-All licenses upon receipt of this self-excluded list shall ensure that any existing or new customers who are on this list are prevented from using or opening an account with the licensee.
+- The participant is showing signs of problem gaming, in which instance licensees should intervene and direct the participant to problem gaming management tools, and their problem gaming page to help mitigate the risk of problem gaming as a first step before excluding the participant from gaming. - The participant appears to be under the influence of alcohol or narcotics. - 19.8.
+Licensee must exclude a customer for the reasons set out below ("operator mandatory imposed exclusion") in which case a record should be kept of the assessment and decision.
+Reasons for operator mandatory imposed exclusion: - There is clear evidence that a participant customer is cheating or colluding with other participants. - The participant is exhibiting threatening behaviour. - The participant is proven to be an uncontrollable problem gambler. - The participant is known to be under the influence of alcohol or narcotics. - The participant is shown to be under the age of 18, at which time their balance must be returned to them. - 19.9.
+Licensees should take all reasonable steps to prevent their own marketing material being sent to customers who are subject to operator or customer-imposed exclusion. - 19.10.
+Where a self-excluded customer is able to breach the exclusion system and is subsequently detected, the reimbursement of deposits is at the licensees' discretion and should take into account the history of the customer.
+Breaches to self-exclusion should not be incentivised by the automatic reimbursement of deposits or the payment of winnings. - 19.11.Licensees must report details of self-excluded customers (including operator discretionary imposed exclusion) to Commission, such reports shall be made to the Commission as part of their quarterly reporting.
+The Commission will consolidate the licensees' reported self-exclusions, which will be available to view within the Compliance portal.